Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: CORESET BASED VARIATIONAL POSTERIOR GAUSSIAN PROCESS (CVGP)

-Following standard Bayesian coreset procedures, one would aim to find the coresets that best approximate $\cqrob{\fb}{\XbC, \ybC, \betabC}$ to the true posterior in Equation~\eqref{eq:gp_posterior} ---an approach that would require computing the $\gp$ posterior, of $\bigO{N^3}$ complexity.
-On the contrary, we propose to learn the coresets triplet $\{\XbC, \ybC, \betabC\}$ using stochastic optimization of a variational objective that aims to minimize the divergence between such two distributions, at a lower computational cost.
+If one were to follow standard Bayesian coreset procedures, we would directly aim to learn the coresets that best approximate $\cq{\fb}{\XbC, \ybC, \betabC}$ to the true posterior ---which requires computing the $\gp$ posterior in Equation~\eqref{eq:gp_posterior} of $\bigO{N^3}$ complexity \citep{manousakas2022black}.
+On the contrary, we learn the coreset triplet $\{\XbC, \ybC, \betabC\}$ using a variational objective that aims to minimize the divergence between such two distributions, at reduced computational cost, and in a form amenable to its stochastic minimization.